After the rain, we were lucky enough to have a rainbow send off from an amazing weekend in Savannah.

 Wahoo River Anchorage

 We left Wahoo at 8:15 am on an overcast, but calm morning, with 55 degree weather that would climb to 70 degrees in the afternoon.
-I’ll take it!
+We’ll take it!

 We were headed to Morningstar Marina in St. Simon’s Island, GA.
 We needed to do laundry and provision for Thanksgiving dinner as best we could, as we were unsure what our grocery opportunities would be over the next few days.
 We were planning on having our Thanksgiving dinner in St. Augustine, FL., still a few days away.
 Good to have a freezer!